Networks-it-uc3m/fishy-sia/README.md

 ### The SIA Centrally Controlled IPSec (CCIPS).

 ### The SIA Monitor (MON)
-The MON is a SIA component that is able to monitor different network parameters of multi-domain NFV environments.
-The implementation of the MON component is based on [Prometheus](https://prometheus.io/docs/), an open-source monitoring system that is primarily used for monitoring and alerting on the performance of various systems and services, and .
-The system is capable of retrieving metrics from a variety of sources, including applications, servers, and other devices, and it can also trigger alerts when certain conditions are met.
-This makes it a powerful and flexible monitoring system that is widely used in cloud and container environments, making it ideal for FISHY Kubernetes-based integration.
+The MON is a SIA component that is able to monitor different parameters of multi-domain NFV environments.
+The implementation of the MON component is based on [Prometheus](https://prometheus.io/docs/), a well-known open-source monitoring system.
+The graphical user interface has been built using the [Grafana](https://grafana.com) visualization tool.

-In order to display all the desired metrics and dashboards and in order to make it useful to monitor different domains, it has been necessary to include a more powerful visualization tool.
-[Grafana] (https://grafana.com/docs/grafana/) has been selected [19], as it is a powerful and popular data visualization and monitoring platform that is fully compatible with Prometheus data sources.
-Grafana allows to create –and if desired, to share– interactive and informative dashboards, alerts and notifications to monitor their systems and services.
-Besides, it allows the addition of multiple data sources, making it optimum to monitor the different domains that can make up a multi-domain NFV environment each one with their own Prometheus deployment.
+The SIA MON component has been used a software base in another Europen project, CODECO, where it has completely re-designed to improve its flexibility and capacity to collect network metrics over layer-2 overlay networks.
+The development has been publised under an open-source license, being available on the [public CODECO repository]()).